Season 1, Episode 65

 Featuring: Lynn Ng, Chair, ICC Banking Commission

 The ICC Banking Commission is one of the leading global rule-making bodies for the banking industry, producing universally accepted rules and guidelines which are vital in facilitating trade-led growth and development.
-From the Uniform Customs and Practice rules for documentary credits to rules on collections, demand guarantees and electronic rules, ICC’s rules underpin trillions of dollars worth of trade going through banks each year.
+From the Uniform Customs and Practice rules for documentary credits, to rules on collections, demand guarantees and electronic rules, the ICC’s rules underpin trillions of dollars worth of trade going through banks each year.

 The road to becoming the chair of ICC’s Banking Commission

 Having grown up in Singapore, a multicultural international trading hub, Lynn says it should come as no surprise that she ended up in a job that’s related to trade.